lacuna-vtt/lacuna-vtt/README.md

 The console port is 7351, so you can view the console at http://server:7351

 The `data/lacuna-config.yml` file contains the admin username and password, along with environment-specific stuff like client IDs for social signon.

+## Front End

+You can run `npm run dev` to start the dev server, or `npm build` to compile a production build.